-Currently I am unable to take on any new clients.
+I am sadly unable to take on new clients for foot care at the moment.

 Our feet are complex things they have a flexible structure of bones, joints, muscles and soft tissues all packed into a confined shape.
 They have to adjust to allow all the complex movements that we take for granted such as running, crouching, jumping, walking, dancing and standing on tip-toe.